fearofcode/arete/README.md

 exercise to edit while reviewing by selecting `Quit and edit` or invoke the application with `arete edit <id> <output_path>`.

-Deletion is not currently supported.
-I haven't needed to delete an exercise yet.
-As a workaround, you should be able to just delete it yourself in PostgreSQL directly.

 ## Installation

 ```bash